NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.3 =
+This update adds a {user_email} notification template tag and improves the mail headers on notifications to mitigate spam risk.
+It also adds the missing translation for the Clear button in the time picker for many languages.
+More minor bug fixes listed in the changelog.

 = 1.2.2 =
 This update adds support for a new MailChimp addon that will be released soon.
 An addons page is now available under the Bookings menu.
 A bug in which custom date/time formats could cause validation errors has been fixed.
 New hooks are now in place so that it's easier to customize the form output.